Tempting Fortune

 Tempting Fortune is a British reality competition television series where a group of people try to win the biggest cash prize they can by avoiding temptations to spend money from the prize fund.

-The show is hosted by Paddy McGuinness.
+The show was originally hosted by Paddy McGuinness with Rob Beckett taking over as host from the third series.
 The first series was filmed in the Eastern Cape province of South Africa during 2022, and premiered on Channel 4 on 26 March 2023.
 It was commissioned, as a co-production, in partnership with streaming platform Roku and was released by its programming brand Roku Originals.
 The show was renewed by Channel 4 in April 2024 but Roku was no longer a partner.
 The second series, set in Langkawi, Malaysia, began airing on 16 March 2025.
+A third series was announced in 2025, with McGuinness stepping down as host due to other commitments.

 Format

 Tempting Fortune is a show where 12 strangers hope to win a share of a prize pot of £300,000.
 They are left in a remote location where they embark on a gruelling trek to reach their destination.
-All the participants are provided with only the basic survival gear and they have to spend many days without any creature comfort.
+All the participants are provided with only the basic survival gear and they have to spend many days without any creature comforts.
 Along the way they are tested with temptations, such as good food, luxurious accommodation, various home comfort or opportunity to skip a difficult part of the trek to see if they have the willpower to resist spending their money on these luxuries.
 Every temptation chosen by the participants will be subtracted from the final prize pool.
 The more they spend and the less money they will win at the end.